girobusan/latid/README.md

 ## Plans
 <small>The marked ones are implemented, but will be included in future release</small>
 - [ ] More descriptive error handing (preview, editor start)
-- [X] Option to treat Markdown files without frontmatter as a source
-- [X] Filter: sort views by any user-defined meta
-- [X] Custom sorting of pages
 - [ ] Ability to create page, if it's linked, but do not exist on the fly
 - [ ] _Table_ (csv?) article block
 - [ ] List limits customization by page